Joystream/joystream-landing/testnets/rome/forum-module.md

 ###### Side effect(s)

-- `TopicCategoryById` no longer has the value corresponding to key `topicCategoryId`
+- `categoryById` no longer has the value corresponding to key `categoryId`

 ###### Event(s)

-- `TopicCategoryDeleted`
+- `CategoryDeleted`

 ### `create_thread`

 #### Payload

-- ...
+- `categoryId`: where thread should be created
+- `title`: thread title text

 #### Description

-...
+Create new thread in .

 #### Errors

 - ...
-- ...
+- ... cant be in root

 #### Side effects